TencentAI4S/IgGM/README.md

 You can specify other regions for design; more examples can be explored in the examples folder.

-#### Example 4: IgGM design.py is used to sequence the CDR regions of antibodies and nano-antibodies under the conditions of given antigens and binding epitopes, and predict the overall structure.
-Antibodies will be designed with epitope information.
+#### Example 4: Design the sequences of antibody and nanobody CDR loops based on given antigens and binding epitopes, without the need to provide complex structural information, and predict the overall structure.

+* **It is possible to design antibodies targeting a new epitope.**
 ```
 # antibody
 python design.py --fasta examples/fasta.files.design/8hpu_M_N_A/8hpu_M_N_A_CDR_All.fasta --antigen examples/pdb.files.native/8hpu_M_N_A.pdb --epitope 126 127 129 145 146 147 148 149 150 155 156 157 158 160 161 162 163 164